dancer1325/aws-lambda-developer-guide/doc_source/invocation-async.md

 ## AWS Lambda function dead\-letter queues<a name="dlq"></a>

 As an alternative to an [on\-failure destination](#invocation-async-destinations), you can configure your function with a dead\-letter queue to save discarded events for further processing\.
 A dead\-letter queue acts the same as an on\-failure destination in that it is used when an event fails all processing attempts or expires without being processed\.
 However, a dead\-letter queue is part of a function's version\-specific configuration, so it is locked in when you publish a version\.
 On\-failure destinations also support additional targets and include details about the function's response in the invocation record\.

+Alternatively, you can configure an SQS queue or SNS topic as a [dead\-letter queue](#dlq) for discarded events\.
+For dead\-letter queues, Lambda only sends the content of the event, without details about the response\.

 If you don't have a queue or topic, create one\.
 Choose the target type that matches your use case\.
 + [Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html) – A queue holds failed events until they're retrieved\.
 You can retrieve events manually, or you can [configure Lambda to read from the queue](with-sqs.md) and invoke a function\.